archanpatkar/Logico/README.md

 ## Introduction

 ### `Propositional Calculus Ω` or `zeroth-order logic`,
-#### Is the branch of logic concerned with the study of propositions (whether they are true or false) that are formed by other propositions with the use of logical connectives.
+#### Is a branch of logic concerned with the study of propositions (whether they are true or false) that are formed by other propositions with the use of logical connectives.

 ### Truth Values in Logico